 - Englishpage: what about English grammar?

 - Taalwinkel: useful to check your text for grammar, style, and punctuation.
+(Dutch only)

 - Glossary: lenteachtig of lente-achtig?
 Check your (Dutch) spelling here.